Anubis-programmer/ANUVerzum/README.md

             }
             ```

-    - The `User` type is an object of the developer choice.
+    - The <code>User</code> type is an object of the developer choice.
     If not provided, an empty object will be passed.

 <h3 id="anulytics-track-event">Tracking events on elements using <code>Anu.Anulytics.trackEvent(event, props)</code></h3>

-- ***Anulytics API*** tracks visited links within the application out of the box.
+- <strong>Anulytics API</strong> tracks visited links within the application out of the box.
-If you want to track additional elements, call `Anu.Anulytics.trackEvent(event, props)` method inside the event handler.
+If you want to track additional elements, call <code>Anu.Anulytics.trackEvent(event, props)</code> method inside the event handler.
 - It takes two arguments:
-    - The `event` object is always needed because this object contains required information to track.
+    - The <code>event</code> object is always needed because this object contains required information to track.
-    - The `props` is optional: either an object (not an array) or null.
+    - The <code>props</code> is optional: either an object (not an array) or null.

 <br>

-## Creating and accessing the context out of the "normal props flow" - ***The Context API***:
+<h2 id="context-api">Creating and accessing the context out of the "normal props flow" - <strong>The Context API</strong></h2>

-### ***Creating the context:***
+<h3 id="creating-context">Creating the context</h3>

-- To create a context provider and context consumer elements with default context, call the `Anu.createContext()`.
+- To create a context provider and context consumer elements with default context, call the <code>Anu.createContext()</code>.
-It takes a `context` argument which can be reached later as `context.defaultContext.value` and returns a context provider and consumer:
+It takes a <code>context</code> argument which can be reached later as <code>context.defaultContext.value</code> and returns a context provider and consumer:

     ```javascript
     const ThemedContext = Anu.createContext({ theme: 'Theme-1' });    // This can be accessed as "context.defaultContext.value.theme"
     ```

-### ***Usage of the context provider and its consumer(s):***
+<h3 id="usage-of-context-provider-and-consumers">Usage of the context provider and its consumer(s)</h3>

-- Context props defined on `<ThemedContext.ContextProvider />` can be accessed from within the function child of the `<ThemedContext.ContextConsumer />` as `context.value`.
+- Context props defined on <code>&lt;ThemedContext.ContextProvider /&gt;</code> can be accessed from within the function child of the <code>&lt;ThemedContext.ContextConsumer /&gt;</code> as <code>context.value</code>.
 - Context providers can have multiple context consumer descendents.
-- Context consumers can have one function-as-a-child (which takes the `context` as argument) which must return a valid HTML, inline-SVG element, component (either class-based or function) or `null`.
+- Context consumers can have one function-as-a-child (which takes the <code>context</code> as argument) which must return a valid HTML, inline-SVG element, component (either class-based or function) or <code>null</code>.
-- You can have as many elements between the context provider and consumer(s), as you want.
+- You can have as many elements between the context provider and consumer(s), as you want.<br>
-No need to pass the `context` all the way down within the "props flow"; the function child of the context consumer will have access to it by default.
+No need to pass the <code>context</code> all the way down within the "props flow"; the function child of the context consumer will have access to it by default.<br>
-It allows you to create your "intermediate" components without depending from the `context` (they don't need to be aware of it if they have nothing to do with it...).
+It allows you to create your "intermediate" components without depending from the <code>context</code> (they don't need to be aware of it if they have nothing to do with it...).

     ```javascript
     const ComponentWithContext = () => {